Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Contributions proportional to large Yukawa couplings

 \section{Contributions proportional to large Yukawa couplings}

-For phenomenological reasons, we focus on cases leading to contributions proportional to relatively large Yukawa couplings compared to the Yukawas of the external fields (which will lead to sizable contributions as we will see below).
+For phenomenological reasons, we focus on cases proportional to relatively large Yukawa couplings compared to the Yukawas of the external fields (which will lead to sizable contributions as we will see below).
 For instance, we focus on the contributions to kaon-meson mixing that can involve the Yukawas of charm-, bottom- and top-quarks, as well as of tau-leptons.

 Fig.~\ref{fig:diagrams_2} shows 1PI Feynman diagrams for double-insertions of four-fermion operators that can lead to contributions to meson mixing.
 Operators of the schematic structure $ \psi^4 H^2 $ are an obvious candidate to renormalize the divergences of the diagrams in Fig.~\ref{fig:diagrams_2}.
-To full generality, other dimension-8 operators also show up in the renormalization programme, schematically: $ \psi^4 H D $, $ \psi^4 D^2 $, and $ \psi^4 X $, see the basis in \cite{Murphy:2020rsh}.
+To full generality, other dimension-8 operators also show up in the renormalization programme, schematically: $ \psi^4 H D $, $ \psi^4 D^2 $, and $ \psi^4 X $, see the basis in Ref.~\cite{Murphy:2020rsh}.
 However, their contributions to meson mixing are proportional to one or two powers of the external fermion masses (of the same order of the external momentum scale), and we will thus neglect their contributions.

-The top two diagrams in Fig.~\ref{fig:diagrams_2} introduce in general the need for counter-terms of the structure $ \psi^4 H^2 $, as seen from the equations of motion (EOMs) of fermion fields resulting from the SM Lagrangian.\footnote{ See \cite{Passarino:2016saj,Passarino:2019yjx,Criado:2018sdb} and references therein for a discussion in terms of field redefinitions.
+The top two diagrams in Fig.~\ref{fig:diagrams_2} introduce in general the need for counter-terms of the structure $ \psi^4 H^2 $, as seen from the equations of motion (EOMs) of fermion fields resulting from the SM Lagrangian.\footnote{ See Refs.~\cite{Passarino:2016saj,Passarino:2019yjx,Criado:2018sdb} and references therein for a discussion in terms of field redefinitions.
 The use of EOMs is sufficient at the leading order considered here.} However, these are also suppressed by the external fermion masses.
 Therefore, only the bottom two diagrams in Fig.~\ref{fig:diagrams_2} can lead to contributions proportional to large Yukawa couplings.

 In principle, 1PI single-insertions of four-fermion operators lead to new contributions, see Fig.~\ref{fig:diagrams_1}.
-The reason is that higher-dimensional operators change the EOMs of the SM fields \cite{Barzinji:2018xvu}.\footnote{See footnote \ref{ft:shifts_fields}.} However, EOMs of the scalar field and field strength tensors cannot change in presence of dimension-6 four-fermion operators at tree level, and the EOMs of fermion fields lead to contributions to meson mixing suppressed by the external fermion masses, as in the previous two paragraphs.
+The reason is that higher-dimensional operators change the EOMs of the SM fields \cite{Barzinji:2018xvu}.\footnotemark[4] However, EOMs of the scalar field and field strength tensors cannot change in presence of dimension-6 four-fermion operators at tree level, and when using the EOMs of fermion fields we end up with contributions to meson mixing suppressed by the external fermion masses, as in the previous two paragraphs.